yazz/VisualJS/README.md

 No

 ### Do Visual Basic apps run on Yazz?
-No. Yazz only run apps written in Yazz itself as .yazz files
+No. Yazz only run apps written in Yazz itself as .vjs files

 ### Can I use my VBX/OLE controls in a Yazz app?
-No. Yazz apps can only use .yazz components
+No. Yazz apps can only use .vjs components

 ### Where can I find the app store for Yazz?
 It is under development at the moment, but the code is here in this Git Repository for components

 ### What is the extension for all Yazz apps?
-The extension is ".yazz" but you can also use the ".js" extension for loading some simple Javascript apps
+The extension is ".vjs" but you can also use the ".js" extension for loading some simple Javascript apps

 ### How can I work with Yazz offline when developing Ethereum apps?
 You can run yazz using the Docker Eth node: